 We recommend you to keep at least 20% free to speed up file access and to make sure your Hypernode doesn’t slow down, or worse, stop working.
 If your shop is using more than 80%, consider upgrading to a bigger Hypernode to guarantee the continuity of your shop.
 Optimizing your Hypernode with caching tools such as Varnish and Redis helps reduce the memory usage.
 Use New Relic to pinpoint which pages are slurping memory and find the cause.

 Not optimizing images properly results in extremely slow loading time.
-Quick loading images is important and a quick loading website keeps visitors engaged.
+Quick loading images are important and a quick loading website keeps visitors engaged.
 Resizing images can take up a lot of time, so we took care of this for you.
 We developed a tool that’ll optimize all your images for you.
 You just need to take a few steps, explained in this Magento image optimization howto, and you’re all set!

 NB: MageReport.com checks for a cronjob that optimizes your images periodically.
 If you optimized your images only once, the check will come out red.